-- Do other health writers write for free?
+Do other health writers write for free?

 You can check in with other writers and see what their views are on the topic, too.
-I asked the question in the Health Writer Hub Facebook group recently and the responses were helpful.
+I asked a few health writer colleagues recently, and their responses were helpful.

 Free should be strategic

 She pointed out that TEDx talks, for example, are unpaid yet there seems to be value in them for presenters.

 Bek also wrote that existing clients who hit you up for freebies are a no-no. “And I think entities that want to profit from your skills and only share “exposure” should be shot out of a giant cannon into the sun,” she argued.

 Bek has worked for free before and it’s helped her to get PR and experience outside her realm that has converted to cash at a later date.
 “But I’ll never do anything where I can’t see a direct ‘what’s in it for me?’ lightbulb above the opportunity,” Bek added.

 Write for free if it’s fun and leaves time for family